Frequently Asked Questions

 - Medication prescription and management

-- Basic diagnostic testing (such as X-rays, home sleep studies
+- Basic diagnostic testing (such as X-rays, home sleep studies and ultrasounds)

 - Blood work and lab testing

 - Diabetic screening